NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] AttachedToInverter must reference an ``Inverter``.
   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true, in which case it must be > NumberofBedrooms.
-         PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the PV system.
+         PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the PV system per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.

 In addition, an inverter must be entered as a ``/HPXML/Building/BuildingDetails/Systems/Photovoltaics/Inverter``.